Srimadhav2007/SLIM_ERP/README.md

 # Student Info Portal System

-## Developed by Srimadhav Mula and Bhargav Nallamalla
+## Developed by Phani Srimadhav Mula and Yuva Bhargav Nallamala

 This Information Portal System designed as the course project of Object-Oriented-Programming mimics the functionality of a University Student website.